Holomorphic differentials of Generalized Fermat curves: Introduction

 Let us now restrict to characteristic $p>0$.
-The investigation of algebraic curves over such fields is related to several problems for curves over finite fields, such as the cardinality of the set of rational points, the search for maximal curves with respect to the Hasse-Weil bound and the investigation of zeta functions; these being current research topics.
-Many results have been obtained for the case of classical Fermat curves \cite{GaVo,VoZie} and one hopes this should also be the case for generalized Fermat curves.
-Relevant geometric properties of an algebraic curve $X$ is encoded in its birational invariants; for instance, its genus $g_{X}$, its automorphism group ${\rm Aut}(X)$ and its $p$-rank $\gamma_{X}$ (the number of independent unramified abelian $p$-extensions of is function field, or equivalently, the $p$-rank of the $p$-torsion subgroup of its jacobian variety $JX$ \cite{Stichtenoth}).
-Opposite to the case of characteristic zero, for $g_{X} \geq 2$, the group ${\rm Aut}(X)$ may have order bigger than $84(g_{X}-1)$ (Hurwitz's bound in characteristic zero); in fact the order is known to be bounded above by $16g_{X}^{4}$ (if the group has order relatively prime to $p$).
-Usually, $\gamma_{X}=0$ when ${\rm Aut}(X)$ is big \cite{Subrao}.
-Let us fix some meromorphic map $z \in K(X) \setminus K(X)^{p}$.
-A holomorphic form $\theta \in H^{1,0}(X)$ may be written in the form $w dz$, for suitable $w \in K(X)$, and
+The investigation of algebraic curves over such fields is related to several problems for curves over finite fields, such as the cardinality of the set of rational points, the search for maximal curves with respect to the Hasse-Weil bound and properties on zeta functions (these being current research topics).
+Many results have been obtained for classical Fermat curves (i.e., $n=2$) \cite{GaVo,VoZie}.
+The kernel of the Cartier operator ${\mathscr C}_{k,n}:H^{1,0}(F_{k,n}) \to H^{1,0}(F_{k,n})$, introduced by Cartier in \cite{Cartier} (we recall it in Section \ref{Sec:Cartier}), consists of the exact one-forms of $F_{k,n}$.
+Its dimension $a_{F_{k,n}}$ is an invariant of the $p$-torsion group-scheme $JF_{k,n}[p]$.
+More precisely, if $\alpha_{p} \cong {\rm Spec}(K[z]/\langle z^{p} \rangle)$, the group-scheme of $p^{th}$-roots of zero, then $a_{F_{k,n}}={\rm dim}_{K} {\rm Hom}(\alpha_{p},JF_{k,n}[p])$.
+This number provides a partial information on the number of simple factors of the jacobian variety $JF_{k,n}$.